CesareIurlaro/clips-project/README.md

 # Project management

 The project, contained within the 'A-star' folder, has been divided into three main parts:
-- 'alghorithm' which contains all the CLIPS modules related to the algorithm used,
+- `alghorithm` which contains all the CLIPS modules related to the algorithm used,
-- 'domain' that contains functions, facts, rules and templates used specifically for the domain,
+- `domain` that contains functions, facts, rules and templates used specifically for the domain,
-- 'knowledge_bases' that contains the knowledge bases used for the project.
+- `knowledge_bases` that contains the knowledge bases used for the project.

 There are also three other files necessary for the correct execution of the program.
 They are:
-- 'loads', which contains the instructions necessary to configure the execution environment
+- `loads`, which contains the instructions necessary to configure the execution environment
-- 'projectCosts', on which they are saved progressively the partial costs of the solution
+- `projectCosts`, on which they are saved progressively the partial costs of the solution
-- 'run', used to open the CLIPS shell where to run the program.
+- `run`, used to open the CLIPS shell where to run the program.

 ```To run the program open 'run.bat' file (or use the tool 'CLIPSIDE') and type '(batch loads)' command .```